-The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards and the provisions of the Companies Act, 1965 in Malaysia.
+The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards ("IFRSs") and the provisions of the Companies Act, 1965 in Malaysia.

-The Group and the Company have current liabilities exceeding current assets by RM1,471,000 and RM7,140,000 respectively as of December 31, 2013.
+The Group has current liabilities exceeding current assets by RM13,771,000 as of December 31, 2014.
 The financial statements of the Group and of the Company have also been prepared on the basis of accounting principles applicable to a going-concern.
 This going-concern basis presumes that the Group and the Company will be able to operate profitably in the foreseeable future and funds will continue to be made available from shareholders, financiers and creditors, and, consequently, the realisation of assets and the settlement of liabilities will occur in the ordinary course of business.
 In this connection, the directors are satisfied that the Group and the Company will be able to generate adequate funds to meet their financial obligations as they fall due for the foreseeable future.